hasenbanck/toa/SPECIFICATION.md

 - Block size should be ≥ dictionary size for efficient compression
 - When block size < dictionary size, the dictionary cannot be fully utilized
 - When block size >> dictionary size, diminishing returns on compression benefit

-**Recommended defaults**:

-- For maximum compression: Use a single block
-- For streaming with moderate parallelism: 16-64 MiB blocks
-- For high parallelism: 1-16 MiB blocks (accepting compression ratio penalty)

 **Memory usage considerations**:
 Parallel decompression requires approximately (dict_size + block_size) × thread_count memory.
 For example,